Reliability and validity of research

 What is validity?

-Validity refers to test which researchers mainly design for measuring the things in an accurate manner.
+Validity refers to tests that researchers mainly design for accurately measuring things.

 The 4 different types of validity in research are:

 - Face validity: Extent up to which you can measure the construct of interest by analyzing the face of an individual.

 - Content validity: It is a degree up to which measures cover the construct of interest.

 - Criterion validity: Extent up to which measures of test correlate with other distinct variables.